jp1995/kappa-launcher/README.md

 Optionally, you'll also need chatterino or chatty for the chat client and xdg-utils for the browser function.

-## To do
+## Problems / to do

 In the future I might try displaying the game and viewer number alongside the streams in separate columns.
 I looked into this a bit and I didn't find an obvious or easy way to achieve this.

 Using streamlink to get the possible quality values is slow.
 Getting this from the twitch API would be a lot better.
+However, as far as I know, this is currently not possible.
+So how does streamlink get the values?

 ## Additional info